- How can I use WindStax?

 - – If the rotor is spinning, it is creating electricity.
 How much electricity depends on other factors like wind density, relative humidity, and elevation above sea level.
 WindStax come in several configurations designed to work best in your location and your power needs.

 11. Am I in a good wind area?
 Do you have a steady wind approach – an unobstructed view to the Northwest, West, or Southwest (in the United States)?
-If so, chances are good WindStax may work for you.
+If so, chances are good that WindStax may work for you.

-- - WindStax work well in most Class 2 and higher wind power areas.
+- – WindStax work well in some Class 2 and higher wind power areas.
 Refer to the map above for a general idea of the wind classification in your area.
 Check the Wind Energy Resource Atlas of the US for more detailed wind power maps.

 - – Contact us and we will provide a free wind analysis of your site.